mhulbert85/Stripe-Checkout/README.md

-## Stripe Checkout : Rails 6.1
+## Stripe Checkout : Rails 6

 ### Overview
 [Stripe Checkout](https://stripe.com/docs/payments/checkout) creates a secure, Stripe-hosted payment page that lets you collect payments quickly.
 It works across all devices and is designed to increase your conversion.
 Checkout makes it easy to build first-class payments experiences.

-This demo consists of a simple integration of the stripe prebuilt checkout with server-side code _(stripe js is no longer a requirement)_.
-Additionally, stripe webhooks have been incorporated to fetch event data from the stripe server.
+This demo consists of a basic integration of the stripe prebuilt checkout with server-side code _(stripe js is no longer a requirement)_.
+Additionally, stripe webhooks have been incorporated to handle event data retrieved from the stripe server.

 [Sendgrid](https://sendgrid.com/) has been integrated to provide email notifications to users, notifications are triggered by stripe webhook events. e.g. users are notified by email when a transaction has been completed.